ohyicong/recaptcha_v2_solver/README.md

 ## Common errors
 Q1.
 NameError: name 'sample_audio' is not defined <br>
 A1.
-Try installing ffmpeg manually, http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/
+Try installing ffmpeg manually, http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/<br>
+Q2.
+Your Computer or Network May Be Sending Automated Queries. <br>
+A2.
+Change activate_tor = True, you may be able to bypass it after a few tries.<br>

 ## Video tutorial
 https://www.youtube.com/watch?v=Fdu81T9GgMA